Edit

 Workflow

-1. TN5250 web terminal emulation provides user access to Azure over an SSL/TLS encrypted connection.
+1. TN5250 web terminal emulation provides user access to Azure over a Secure Sockets Layer/Transport Layer Security encrypted connection.

 2. Azure ExpressRoute provides a dedicated high-speed connection between on-premises and Azure resources.

-4. The compilers translate System i source code to 64-bit object code that runs on Azure x86 VMs.
+4. The Infinite i compilers translate the System i source code (RPG and COBOL) into 64-bit object code to run on Azure x86 VMs.
+The runtime interprets CL, CMD, and SQL.

-5. An Infinite i internal database emulates the behavior of a DB2/400 database, including features such as physical files, logical files, multi-member files, joins, triggers, referential integrity, commitment control, and journaling.
-When an application runs on Azure, it accesses data as it did in the AS/400 environment, with no code changes required.
-Infinite i provides internal database connectors (ODBC and JDBC) for connecting to physical and logical files in the internal database.
+5. Infinite i includes an internal database that emulates DB2/400 features such as physical files, logical files, multiple-member files, joins, triggers, referential integrity, commitment control, and journaling.
+When an application runs on Azure, it accesses data as it did in the AS/400 environment with no code changes required.
+Infinite i provides internal database connectors like Open Database Connectivity (ODBC) and Java Database Connectivity (JDBC) to connect to physical and logical files in the internal database.

 6. Azure Files provides file shares to implement Infinite i files.
 Mounting a file share on the Azure VM gives programs direct access to the files.
 The file share also holds load modules and log files.